wadefagen/waf.cs.illinois.edu/index.md

 {% card January 23, 2023 &mdash; Interview with Illinois Alumni Magazine %}

 Late last year, I sat down with Mary Timmins with the Illinois Alumni magazine!
-Check out her profile of my work [**Data Driven** in the In Class section of the Winter 2022 Illinois Alumni Magazine](https://d7.cs.illinois.edu/projects/Daily-Weather-Waves-of-Daily-Low-Temperatures/)
+Check out her profile of my work in the article [**"Data Driven"** that appears as part of the In Class section of the Winter 2022 Illinois Alumni Magazine](https://d7.cs.illinois.edu/projects/Daily-Weather-Waves-of-Daily-Low-Temperatures/)

 {% endcard %}